Funding for collaboration

 Eligible countries: Brazil, Canada, China, India, Japan, Russia, South-Africa, USA and Norway.

 Norwegian Agency for International Cooperation and Quality Enhancement in Higher Education (Diku)

 The UTFORSK partnership programme aims to link educational activities with ongoing research cooperation between Norway and the BRICS countries and Japan.

 Eligible partner countries: Brazil, Russia, India, China, South Africa, Japan and Norway

-UTFORSK Brazil is a joint programme between SIU and the Brazilian Federal Agency for Support and Evaluation of Graduate Education (CAPES) intended to strengthen cooperation between Brazilian and Norwegian higher education and research institutions.
+UTFORSK Brazil is a joint programme between Diku and the Brazilian Federal Agency for Support and Evaluation of Graduate Education (CAPES).

 Eligible partner countries: Brazil and Norway

 The partnership program supports cooperation between Norway, USA and Canada.
 Central objectives are better integration of research and education in international cooperation.

 NORPART supports academic partnerships and two-way student mobility with an emphasis on Master and PhD level.

 Eligible countries: Selected countries in the Global South and Norway